 Rudd Winery is a 55-acre estate located on the eastern side of the Oakville appellation (arguably the heart of some of Napa’s most premium Cabernet Sauvignon).
 Eastern Oakville and much of nearby Pritchard Hill is composed of reddish iron rich and remarkably rocky soils.
 While a number of Napa Valley’s most premium wineries grow vineyards on these surrounding soils, perhaps Rudd Estate is one of the most iconic properties for this soil type due to the visibility of its vineyards directly next to the Silverado Trail.

-He helped found Lone Star Steakhouse (which grew from one restaurant in North Carolina to a national chain of more than 250 restaurants – Lone Star eventually went public but by 2019 had closed all of its operations.
-Later, Leslie also operated Dean & Deluca specialty stores (artisan wine, cheeses & provisions) for 18 years after acquiring the franchise in 1996 including the opening of the St. Helena Dean & Deluca.
-He sold the franchise to a group from Bangkok in 2014.
-Incidentally since the sale, Dean & Deluca underwent a remarkable expansion with numerous stores in Asia as well as parts of the Middle East – but later got into financial problems and the Dean & Deluca store in St. Helena closed permanently in July 2019 and later opened as a branch of Gary’s Wine.
+He sold the franchise to Bangkok, Thailand based Pace Development Corp in 2014.
+Soon after the sale, Dean & Deluca underwent a remarkable expansion with numerous stores in Asia as well as parts of the Middle East but later developed financial problems.
+The Dean & Deluca store in St. Helena closed permanently in July 2019 and later opened as a branch of Gary’s Wine which closed in 2023.

-Perhaps most recognizable of his Napa businesses was the iconic Oakville Grocery, California’s longest running grocery – since 1881.
-In late 2018 the Rudd Family sold this store to Jean Charles Boisset.
-And Durant & Booth next door to the Oakville Grocery, for a short time, featured premium Napa wines (since been converted into 1881 Napa & a wine museum).
-Just up the highway is the Rudd family-owned restaurant, Press which maintains the most comprehensive Napa Valley based wine list in the valley – with vintages reaching back to the late 1950s – the scope of this significant and treasured collection was initially built through the impressive efforts of sommeliers Kelli White and Scott Brenner and later curated by Amanda McCrossin and most recently Vincent Morrow.
+Just north of Oakville Grocery is the Rudd family-owned restaurant, Press which maintains the most comprehensive Napa Valley based wine list in the valley with vintages reaching back to the late 1950s – the scope of this significant and treasured collection was initially built through the impressive efforts of sommeliers Kelli White and Scott Brenner and later curated by Amanda McCrossin and most recently Vincent Morrow.
 And every year an invite only event, Napaulee is held, celebrating the end of harvest with a private dinner, a silent online auction and exceptional wines.

 The Vineyards/Estate